 6. As much as possible, buy snacks at regular grocery stores instead of gas stations and truck stops.
 They’ll be significantly cheaper most of the time.
 And if you are buying at a gas station, make sure they have price tags on the items.
 Some don’t put prices on any of their items (knowing people will buy anyway) and they’re always more expensive.

 7. If you can, bring a cooler in the car and keep healthy snacks on hand so you’re not tempted to grab a Snickers at every stop.
 Some fresh fruit, a jar of peanut butter, nuts, and beef jerky will get you through the snack cravings.
-Also, pick up a case of water and keep it in the car as well.
-4 or 5 bucks for a whole case is way cheaper than buying them one at a time.
+Also, bring a water bottle and buy one or two gallon jugs to refill it with.
+Cheaper than buying a bottle every time you’re thirsty.
+And refilling from the gallon jugs uses up less plastic than buying a case of individual bottles.

 8. One can not live on nuts and jerky alone.
 You’ll want a real meal eventually.
 I try to keep the carbs down, so I have two recommendations for cheap and healthy eats.
 Wendy’s is my go-to place.
 For $5 or so you can get the half salad and a cup of chili and that will fill you up.
 Their salads are pretty good for fast food salads, and lower in calories that others.
 My back up plan is Subway.
 You can order any of their sandwiches as a salad instead.
 Unfortunately, they’re pretty bland.
 Another good choice is either Chipotle or Qdoba.
 The bowl or salad versions of their stuff will give you some good hot, filling food without breaking the bank or your belt.

 9. To contradict myself, avoid chain restaurants as much as possible.
 If I’m going to have a sit-down meal and cheat my diet a little bit, avoid Applebees and Denny’s.
-Use Yelp.com to find a cool local establishment with good food and reasonable prices.
-You’ll be supporting small businesses, getting way better food, soaking up the local color.
+Use Yelp or Trip Advisor to find a cool local establishment with good food and reasonable prices.
+You’ll be supporting small businesses, getting way better food, and soaking up the local color.

 10. If your hotel does a free continental breakfast, look for boiled eggs and have a couple of those.
 Otherwise, don’t get caught up in the pastries and waffles.
 If you want to be real brazen like a friend of mine, show up at a Holiday Inn or some of the mid-level Choice hotels where they have a decent free breakfast of eggs and sausage.
 Yes, even if you’re not staying there.
 It’s always different people on the desk in the morning and they don’t know who’s actually staying there and nobody watches very closely.
 I can’t say I do this myself, but hey, there it is.